 - Details of those in favour of, and those opposed to, each decision and action

 - A note of any documents or information to be filed with Companies House

 - The names of those responsible for filing documentation or information with Companies House, and the deadlines for doing so

 - Information about follow-up meetings to be arranged, and/or matters requiring investigation or further discussion

 Keeping and distributing minutes

-Minutes can be stored electronically, provided they can be reproduced into hard copy if and when required.
+Minutes can be produced and stored electronically, provided they can be reproduced into hard copy if and when required.